BDC Hamburger Icon

 What are the benefits of offering a 401(k) plan to employees?

-While offering a 401(k) plan allows employees to save pretax dollars for retirement, it also brings significant benefits to a business, including the following:
+While offering a 401(k) plan allows employees to save pretax dollars for retirement, it also provides significant benefits to a business, including the following:

-• Offering a 401(k) plan increases employee loyalty.
-Employees feel more loyal to an employer offering a 401(k) plan, particularly one that contributes matching funds.
+• Increases employee loyalty: Employees feel more loyal to an employer offering a 401(k) plan, particularly one that contributes matching funds.
 Loyal employees fuel a workplace with increased employee retention and satisfaction.

-• Offering a 401(k) plan lowers company taxes due.
-Employer contributions to employee 401(k) plans are tax-deductible, which helps the company financially.
+• Lowers company taxes due: Employer contributions to employee 401(k) plans are tax-deductible, which helps the company financially.
 Some businesses may even qualify for tax credits.

-• Offering a 401(k) plan helps business owners.
-When there’s a 401(k) plan, business owners can contribute significant money toward their own retirement.
-They can better plan their future and ensure their financial security.
+• Helps business owners: With a 401(k) plan, business owners can contribute significant money toward their own retirement.
+Plus, they can better plan their future and ensure their financial security.

-If you're self-employed, excellent solopreneur retirement plan options, such as solo 401(k)s, SIMPLE IRAs and SEP IRAs, can help ensure your retirement funds.
+If you're self-employed, excellent solopreneur retirement plan options — such as solo 401(k) plans, SIMPLE IRAs and SEP IRAs — can help ensure your retirement funds.

 How do I set up a 401(k) plan for my business?

-While a 401(k) plan is a benefit traditionally offered by larger organizations, Fidelity’s Guilbault says small businesses should strongly consider offering one too.
+While a 401(k) plan is a benefit traditionally offered by larger organizations, Guilbault said small businesses should strongly consider offering one, too.
 “Many [retirement plan] providers have solutions that are great for small businesses,” Guilbault noted.
 “Fidelity works with thousands of small businesses.”

 To set up a 401(k) plan for your business, take the following steps: